Skip to main content

 Chicago, IL

 Andy regularly advises clients in preparing for, defending, and resolving tax controversies.
-He has significant experience in managing tax audits, administrative appeals processes, structuring settlements, and litigating cases involving complex financial and tax-advantaged transactions, and matters involving economic substance and substance-over-form issues, intercompany transactions and transfer pricing planning and defense, discovery and evidentiary privilege issues, tax penalties, and valuation issues.
+He has significant experience managing tax audits, administrative appeals processes, structuring settlements, and litigating cases involving complex financial and tax-advantaged transactions, economic substance and substance-over-form issues, intercompany transactions and transfer pricing planning and defense, and other valuation issues.
+From start-ups to multinational companies, financial institutions, and high net worth individuals, Andy has represented clients across all business disciplines, including clients in the energy, transportation, technology, manufacturing, life sciences, and financial services sectors.

-Prior to joining Kostelanetz, Andy was a Principal at the accounting firm of Ernst & Young LLP, where he lead the Tax Policy & Controversy practice for the U.S. Central Region from 2016 to 2019.
-Prior to that, Andy was a Partner at the law firm of Mayer Brown LLP, where he practiced for 13 years with its Tax Controversy & Transfer Pricing group.
-From start-ups to multinational companies, financial institutions, and high net worth individuals, Andy has significant experience representing clients across all business disciplines, including clients in the energy, transportation, technology, manufacturing, life sciences, and financial services sectors.
+Prior to joining Kostelanetz, Andy was a Principal at the accounting firm of Ernst & Young LLP, where he led the Tax Policy & Controversy practice for the U.S. Central Region from 2016 to 2019.
+Before that, Andy was a Partner at the law firm of Mayer Brown LLP, where he practiced for 13 years with its Tax Controversy & Transfer Pricing group.
+Andy works out of Kostelanetz LLP's Atlanta office and previously was an attorney at Todd Welty, P.C., until that firm combined forces with Kostelanetz in June 2024.

 • Healthsouth Corporation & Subs. v.
 Commissioner of Internal Revenue, Docket No. 15-110T (U.S. Ct.
 Fed.
 Cl., 2015) (overpayment interest and interest netting claims).